nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-15-name_your_llc.md

 These rules vary by state, but there are some common requirements across the board:

--   **Uniqueness**:
+-   ### Uniqueness:

 Your LLC name must be distinguishable from other business entities registered in the same state.

 This rule helps to prevent confusion among customers and ensures that each business has a distinct identity.

--   **LLC Designation**:
+-   ### LLC Designation:

 Most states require that your business name includes an LLC designator, such as "Limited Liability Company," "LLC," or "L.L.C."

 This helps to inform customers, suppliers, and other stakeholders that your business is an LLC.
 <a id="changing-your-llcs-name-steps-and-procedures">

--   **Restricted Words**:
+-   ### Restricted Words:

 Some words and phrases are off-limits for LLC names, either because they're reserved for specific types of businesses (e.g., "Bank," "Attorney," "University") or they're considered misleading (e.g., "Federal," "National," "Government").

 **Check your state's naming guidelines for a list of restricted words.**

--   **Appropriate Language**:
+-   ### Appropriate Language:

 Most states prohibit LLC names that are offensive or obscene.

 Keep it professional and choose a name that reflects your business's values and goals.

 ## Can You Change the Name of Your LLC?